 These Ham & Pimento Cheese Sandwiches are simple, but bursting with flavor.
 We take our favorite biscuit recipe that’s light, flaky, and oh-so delicious and smother the inside with warm pimento cheese and ham.
 The perfect bridal shower, lunch or side to soup or salad.

-I think I was secretly born in the south, because if I had my choice, I could live off a diet of crispy fried chicken, sweet cornbread, and mile-high buttermilk biscuits for an eternity, but really, who couldn’t??
+I think I was secretly born in the south, because if I had my choice, I could live off a diet of crispy fried chicken, sweet cornbread, shrimp and grits and mile-high buttermilk biscuits for an eternity, but really, who couldn’t??

 Classic pimento cheese – my way – is smothered on homemade buttermilk biscuits, topped with smoked ham and served either room temperature or slightly warm from the oven.
 Because of their miniature size, they’re perfect for a party, and have built-in portion control that allows even a person who’s watching their weight to join in on the action.

 While our version isn’t spicy, add a few shakes of hot sauce or cayenne pepper to give it a little bit of heat.